 To request a payment, you must provide us with notice in a form satisfactory to us.
-We will ordinarily pay any partial surrender or total surrender proceeds from the Separate Account within seven days after receipt at our Home Office of a request in good order.
-We will also ordinarily make payment of lump sum death benefit proceeds from the Separate Account within seven days from the receipt of due proof of death and all required forms.
-We will determine the amount of the payment as of the end of the Valuation Period during which our Home Office receives the payment request or due proof of death and all required forms.
+We will ordinarily pay any partial surrender or full surrender proceeds from the Separate Account within seven days after receipt at our Home Office of a request in good order.
+We will also ordinarily make payment of lump sum death benefit proceeds from the Separate Account within seven days from receipt of due proof of death and all required forms.
+We will determine payment amounts as of the end of the Valuation Period during which our Home Office receives the payment request or due proof of death and all required forms.